 Courses for the first two years (3-4 courses per fall and spring semester)* will be sequenced to enable the student’s completion of the program’s block of core and concentration courses equivalent to an MBA degree completion.

 Courses for the third year will be scheduled for the completion of core courses, and preparation for the comprehensive qualifying exam.

-Courses for the fourth year consist of concentration: elective, special dissertation preparation, research courses, and internships.
+Courses for the fourth year consist special dissertation preparation research seminars and the internship report.

-Courses in the fifth year will be sequenced as follows: successful completion of all required coursework and internship, research seminars, and exams; the written report and oral defense of the dissertation which culminates with graduation and award of the DBA degree.
+Courses in the fifth year will be sequenced as follows: completion of all required coursework and internship, research seminars, and exams; the written report and successful oral defense of the dissertation, resulting in the award of the DBA degree.